juusomer/nopeusbotti/README.md

                          --no-tweets is specified, the figures are only stored here temporarily before publishing to twitter.
   --dump-json            If set, the messages used to draw each plot will be
-                         stored in the specified directory (--json-dir) --json-directory TEXT  The directory for storing the JSON messages if --dump-json is specified --help                 Show this message and exit.
+                         stored in the specified directory (--json-directory) --json-directory TEXT  The directory for storing the JSON messages if --dump-json is specified --help                 Show this message and exit.